alissonsn/todomvc-api/README.md

 In application.properties, configure appropriate values.
 <br/>
 <br/>
-Run this using using the gradle wrapper included
+Run this using using the maven

 ```
-./gradlew bootRun
+mvn spring-boot:run
 ```

 And then go to http://localhost:8080 to test the API's.